 Update a runner

 The runner edit command supports both an interactive wizard and a file-driven patch.
-Under the hood, updates use a field mask: only the fields you change are applied.
-Everything else (installStatus, connectionStatus, timestamps, and the resolved deployment spec) is read-only.
+Internally, updates use a field mask: only the fields you change are applied.
+Everything else is read-only, includinginstallStatus, connectionStatus, timestamps, and the resolved deployment spec.

 The following paths are mutable: